gabyse1/air-pollution/README.md

 - The details page shows the forecast of air pollution for the next 24 hours and for the next 5 days.
 - The details page also shows a table with the measurement of each polluting substance.
 - The user can return to the home page by clicking the back button.
-- The website retrieves city and air pollution data from three different third-party APIs.
+- The website retrieves city and air pollution data from two different third-party APIs.

 ## Built With